2022–23 North Dakota Fighting Hawks men's ice hockey season: Season

-Though the team lost its top prospect to the professional ranks, an impressive recruiting class and the return of most of last season's players had many believing that North Dakota would compete for a national championship in 2023.
-The Hawks began the year at #4 in both polls and started the year in good standings, easily handling Holy Cross.
+Though the team lost its top prospect to the professional ranks, a recruiting class and the return of most of last season's players had many believing that North Dakota would compete for a national championship in 2023.
+The Hawks began the year at #4 in both polls and started the year in good standings, handling Holy Cross.
 The following week would be an early test for UND as they played host to another prospective championship contender in Quinnipiac.
 A problem cropped up that would stick with the team for most of the season: poor goaltending.
 Drew DeRidder allowed 3 goals on just 7 shots in the first and, after North Dakota took a lead in the third, Jakob Hellsten surrendered a tying goal to only earn a tie.
 Playing the entire game the following night, Hellsten let 5 get past him on 21 shots.
-Suddenly, coach Berry had a quandary on his hands as Hellsten's performance was bad enough to end their attempted goaltending rotation but DeRidder was only marginally better.
+Suddenly, coach Berry had a quandary on his hands as Hellsten's performance was bad enough to end their attempted goaltending rotation.

 The inconsistency in goal caused the team to slowly slide down the polls until falling off entirely by Thanksgiving.
 The Hawks were able to score, averaging over 3 goals per game, but the offense was concentrated with three players: Jackson Blake, Riese Gaber and Chris Jandric.
 Collectively they accounted for nearly a third of the team's goals and points.
 North Dakota's offense did produce more than they had the year before, however, the subpar play in goal cancelled out any offense improvement and the lack of depth scoring also proved to be problematic.